Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Arena-Environment-Guide.md

 2. The agent can only move on the ground, and cannot move on the walls.
 3. The agent cannot move through objects (except for the hot/death zones).
 4. The agent cannot jump or fly.
-5. The agent cannot pick up objects (this is a feature to be added in the future).
+5. The agent cannot pick up objects (however, this is a feature to be added in the future).

 ### Agent Properties